Unfortunately, we occasionally have to be the bearers of bad news to the community of Newbury, Berkshire & North Hampshire.

 According to reports in the local media, Pamber Heath Memorial Hall, near Newbury has recently been vandalised.
-Although nothing was stolen from the hall, CCTV cameras and security lights around the building were damaged, as well as electrical cables cut.
+Although nothing was stolen from the hall, CCTV cameras and security lights around the building were damaged.
+This is in addition to them cutting electrical cables.

 The incident happened over the late May bank holiday between May 23rd to 25th.

-Eye witness accounts state, youths were reportedly seen climbing on the flat roof, urinating and throwing beer bottles into the Impstone Preschool garden which is situated next door.
+Eye witness accounts state, youths were reportedly seen climbing on the flat roof.
+They were said to be urinating and throwing beer bottles into the Impstone Preschool garden which is situated next door.